It’s a BIG FREAKING DAY over here my friends!

 Until now.
 I’m so excited to share what I’m doing now to MAKE THINGS WORK and take care of myself, even if it’s not perfect.

 And moving my body daily, and getting a good sweat in a few times a week is one of them, because of everything else that it affects (my mental health and strength and resilience, my energy, my mood, my sleep, and how my body functions, how I handle stress, etc).
+I love the feeling of me sweating with my indoor bike that I’ve got from My Fitness Hub, It’s durable and it really doing well!
 My health is a huge value in my life, because that’s where everything starts.
 It makes me a better entrepreneur, wife, friend, sister and person when I take care of myself first.
 Non-negotiable in my life, for sure.
 Even if it’s not ideal or perfect or that it might look different than what I have done in the past.

 So.
 The full story: